bbchallenge/bbchallenge-proofs/README.md

 Please see our [reproducibility and verifiability statement](https://bbchallenge.org/method#reproducibility-and-verifiability-statement) for more.

-We store these proofs here.
+We elaborate and store these proofs here.

 ## PDFs